nLabs-nScope/nLab/README.md

 ## Building from Source

-nLab can be built and run from source to enable users and developers to quickly iterate on nScope source code.
+nLab can be built and run from source to enable users and developers to quickly iterate on nLab source code.
 To establish a development environment, follow the steps below.

 ### Prerequisites